euwaomed/Extra-Credit-TeamProject/README.md

 #### Project Ideas
 - Pong game with moving ball and keyboard controlled sliders.
 - Firework animation, without user interaction.
 - Any arcade style game, ex.
-Temple Run, Candy Crush
+Temple Run, Candy Crush.
+- Game Menu for aesthetic purposes.

 ### Description
 This is a game made of 3 games.
 A stylish menu is used to allow the player to pick which game they want to play.
 Upon playing the game, the player feels an overwhelming sensation of entertainment.